 Everything that happens before your technical interview has a big impact on the success of the technical interview itself when hiring programmers.
 To start with, you need your sourcing efforts to attract the right sorts of candidates.
 Then you need an efficient screening process to help you identify the best candidates who merit interview time and resources.
 Loop in the recruiting team to manage the screening process, freeing up hiring managers to focus on more in-depth, later stages.

 More specifically, when it comes to screening, I’ve learned there are three scenarios:

 - No Technical Screening (this is the worst option): Many companies today rely too heavily on resume, and ignore technical screening completely before booking the technical phone interview.
 In my experience, there is little correlation between the quality of a candidate and their ability to create a standout resume, LinkedIn, or GitHub profile.
 For example, junior devs often have the best resumes, with lots of detail about their skill set.
 However, they might lack the experience of more senior devs.
 Conversely, some of the best devs I’ve hired had terrible resumes.
 Without technical screening, you have to base all of your technical hiring decisions on the technical interview, which is unrealistic.

 - Homemade Technical Screening (it’s better than nothing): Before finding Codility, this was the tactic I used.
-We wrote a few problems to share with candidates as “homework.”
+We wrote a few programming problem solving questions to share with candidates as “homework.”
 This worked fine at small scale, but once we had a decent number of candidates, plagiarism and benchmarking became an issue.
-We needed to invest more time reviewing each candidate’s solutions by hand and check for red flags.
+We needed to invest more time reviewing each candidate’s solutions by hand, including implementing anti-cheating methods.
 We also had a lot of complaints from candidates as some of our problems took up to 8 hours to solve and then even longer for us to grade.